Pylons/pyramid/docs/narr/hooks.rst

 parameter, or both ``context`` and ``request``.
 The ``request`` is the current :term:`request` representing the denied action.
-The ``context`` (if used in the call signature) will be the instance of the :exc:`~pyramid.exceptions.NotFound` exception that caused the view to be called.
+The ``context`` (if used in the call signature) will be the instance of the :exc:`~pyramid.response.HTTPNotFound` exception that caused the view to be called.

 Here's some sample code that implements a minimal NotFound view callable: